Securing Your Redis Cloud Essentials Database

 Access Control by Source IP/Subnet

-The number of source IP rules that you can add depends on the Redis Enterprise Cloud plan that you purchased.
+The number of source IP rules that you can add depends on the Redis Cloud Essentials plan that you purchased.
 For example, the 1GB plan allows up to 8 source IP authentication rules.
 These rules can contain either IP or CIDR notation.

 In case you require more source IP rules than your current REC plan entitles you to, you can see the different plans and the maximum number of source IP rules that they support here.